 Arianna Aron

-I am an Iowa City native, and the mother of two boys.
-I love all things nature, and exploring new places.
-I love to laugh, and navigate challenging situations.
-My biggest goal in life, is to provide my children with a safe and loving environment.
-While growing generational wealth, and ending generational trauma.
-I use this same lens, in the work I do with youth and families.
-I enjoy facilitating youth focused groups, on various topics.
-Teaching and practicing mindfulness, and restorative practices.
-As well as connecting youth and families.
-To resources, and opportunities that could change their lives in even the smallest way.
+I am an Iowa City native and the mother of two boys.
+I love all things nature and exploring new places.
+I love to laugh and to navigate challenging situations.
+My biggest goal in life is to provide my children with a safe and loving environment while growing generational wealth and ending generational trauma.
+I use this same lens in the work I do with youth and families.
+I enjoy facilitating youth focused groups on various topics.
+This includes teaching and practicing mindfulness and restorative practices, as well as connecting youth and families to resources and opportunities that could change their lives in even the smallest way.
 My drive is not only my children, but the children of those in this community as well.

 Brittany Bigley